 Why Does Light Travel So Fast?

 9th and 10th Vic. c.
-100: “An act for regulating steam navigation and requiring sea-going vessels to carry boats.
+100: “An act regulating steam navigation and requiring sea-going vessels to carry boats.

 “Steamers’ lights – to prevent a collision.”
 The London Gazette.